 Iodine fortification is what most countries rely on to encourage adequate dietary intake.
-In the more than 70 countries that iodize salt, it generally serves as the major source of iodine intake.
+In the more than 70 countries that iodize salt, it generally serves as the major source of iodine.
 One-fourth of a teaspoon of iodized salts has about 100 micrograms of iodine.
 Note that the salt used in processed foods, which is the major source of salt for most Americans, typically does not contain iodine.
 If salt used in a processed food contains iodine, it will be listed in the ingredients list of that food.
 Focus on decreasing the amount of salt consumed from processed foods and get your sodium from iodized salt.

-Plants grown in iodine-rich soil are also good sources; however, this is not a reliable source of iodine since there is no way of knowing whether produce purchased in grocery stores is grown in iodine-rich soil.
+Plants grown in iodine-rich soil also are good sources; however, this is not a reliable source of iodine since there is no way of knowing whether produce purchased in grocery stores is grown in iodine-rich soil.

 Iodized salt usually adds less than about 300 micrograms iodine a day.
 Most multivitamin mineral supplements contain 150 micrograms of iodine.
-With the safe upper limit of daily iodine intake for adults set at 1,100 micrograms by the IOM, it is unlikely to hit an excess amount when including a multivitamin and including natural sources of iodine in a healthy eating pattern.
+With the safe upper limit of daily iodine intake for adults set at 1,100 micrograms by the IOM, it is unlikely to reach an excess amount when including a multivitamin and including natural sources of iodine in a healthy eating pattern.